-Challenges Solutions Ensuring attractiveness for third party (interoperating) services Ensuring that core functions are made interoperable in compliance with legal restrictions.
+Challenges Solutions Defining the objective and approach of interoperability obligations Specifying the general interoperability approach (e.g., addressees, functions etc.) and agreement on common technical requirements Ensuring attractiveness for third party (interoperating) services Ensuring that core functions are made interoperable in compliance with legal restrictions.
 Additional functionalities may be made interoperable over time.
-Ensuring openness to innovation Fast process for changing/updating the relevant specifications in keeping with pace of innovation in the industry and to close security gaps quickly Ensuring data protection and security Highest possible level of data protection; data protection and data security rules (handling of communication data, user identification, rules on encryption methods, access control rules to prevent misuse)
+Ensuring openness to innovation Fast process for changing/updating the relevant specifications in keeping with pace of innovation in the industry and to close security vulnerabilities quickly Ensuring data protection and security Highest possible level of data protection; data protection and data security rules (handling of communication data, user identification, rules on encryption methods, access control rules to prevent misuse)